 You can also grab brunch at Nathaniel’s.
 The restaurant is known for its Seafood Eggs Benedict.

 Another good place to stay in Salem is the Amelia Payson House.
 The bed and breakfast is housed in a stunning Grek Revival mansion.

 There are only three rooms.
 So book well in advance.
 The B&B was recently renovated and is a luxe lodging.

 Salem is easily accessible in Massachusetts.
 Salem is a 3–45 minute drive from Logan Airport, if you’re going directly.

 There are a few different options when it comes to getting to Salem from Boston.
 I recommend driving, if you have access to a car.

 MBTA Commuter Rail at North Station: 30 minutes

 Boston Harbor Cruises Ferry at 1 Long Wharf: 50-60 minutes

-I hope you’ve enjoyed my travel guide to Salem.
+I hope you’ve enjoyed my guide to the best things to do and see in Salem.
 If you love New England, you might also enjoy these travel guides:

-If you’d like to visit witchy Salem Massachusetts, pin it for later.
+If you’d like to see the top attractions in Salem Massachusetts, pin it for later.